wentaozhu/AutoShot/README.md

 <pre><code>@inproceedings{zhuautoshot,
-  title={AutoShot: A Short Video Dataset and State-of-the-Art Shot Boundary Detection}, author={Zhu, Wentao and Xie, Xiufeng and Liu, Wenxian and Deng, Jincan and Zhang, Debing and Wang, Zhangyang and Liu, Ji}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)}, year={2023}
+  title={AutoShot: A Short Video Dataset and State-of-the-Art Shot Boundary Detection}, author={Zhu, Wentao and Huang, Yufang and Xie, Xiufeng and Liu, Wenxian and Deng, Jincan and Zhang, Debing and Wang, Zhangyang and Liu, Ji}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)}, year={2023}
 }</code></pre>